smashedtoatoms/emacs.d/README.md

 No Spacemacs, no Doom, no Evil, just bespoke artisinal Emacs.

-## Problems
+## Current Problems

+### ts-ls (minor)

+When you install the ts-ls language server for Typescript, it usually won't work.
+To make it behave, I have to cd to `/.emacs.d/.cache/lsp/npm/typescript-language-server/lib/node_modules/typescript-language-server` and run `npm install` in that directory.
+It works fine once you do that.
+Emacs dependence on vscode libs is concerning.

+### dap-mode (minor)

 I only have dap-mode debugging working for Elixir at this point.
 I am confident I can get it working in Go and Rust.
-I have little confidence I can get it to work in Typescript as it is dependent on a deprecated vscode project, and if I have to do that, I may as well spin up vscode.
+I am less confident I can get it to work in Typescript as it is dependent on a deprecated vscode project, and if I have to do that, I may as well spin up vscode.
 If you don't use a debugger, this should all just work once the prerequisites are installed.

 ## Prerequisites